 KEY RATING CONSIDERATIONS

-DBRS Morningstar considers Fulton’s current ratings as well placed.
-Over the longer term, the ratings would be upgraded if Fulton grew its franchise resulting in greater revenue diversity and driving a sustained improvement in profitability metrics.
-Conversely, sustained weaker profitability metrics, an increase in risk appetite, overly aggressive capital management or a poorly integrated acquisition would result in a downgrade of ratings.
+Over the longer term, the ratings would be upgraded if Fulton grew its franchise resulting in greater scale and revenue diversity, driving a sustained improvement in profitability metrics.
+Conversely, a ratings downgrade would result from sustained below-peer profitability levels, a significant deterioration in asset quality, or an inability to maintain funding at a reasonable cost.

 Franchise Combined Building Block (BB) Assessment: Good / Moderate

-Lancaster, Pennsylvania-based Fulton reported $25.8 billion in assets at December 31, 2021.
+Lancaster, Pennsylvania-based Fulton reported $27.1 billion in assets at March 31, 2023.
 The Company maintains a solid community banking franchise offering a full range of banking products to its customers in each of its markets.
 The Company operates approximately 200 branches in five states, utilizing a community banking model with local decision making.
-Fulton’s strategic focus in recent years has been to grow its franchise in larger markets including Philadelphia and Baltimore.
-The recently announced acquisition of Philadelphia-based Prudential Bancorp, Inc. will accelerate that endeavor, adding 10 branches and approximately $1.1 billion in assets.
+Fulton’s strategic focus in recent years has been to grow its franchise in larger markets, including Philadelphia and Baltimore.
+Last year’s acquisition of Philadelphia-based Prudential Bancorp, Inc. has accelerated this endeavor adding 10 branches and approximately $1.1 billion in assets.

 Earnings Combined Building Block (BB) Assessment: Good